nobody-famous/alive-lsp/README-dev.md

 Breakpoints can not be marked in the editor window and stepped through in VSCode.
 The Common Lisp
 [interactive debugger](https://lispcookbook.github.io/cl-cookbook/debugging.html#the-interactive-debugger)
-is not directly available in VSCode either.
+is not directly available in VSCode.
 For the most part the developer is reliant on log statements which print to the `Output` view.

 #### Locking Up the Alive Extension